ausaccessfed/dev-portal/docs/_pages/saml.markdown

 ### 1. Install Shibboleth

 Install **Shibboleth**, Apache and the SSL libraries for the architecture of the OS: x86_64 or i386, to ensure the installation of the appropriate versions of mod_shib.so and other pluggable modules.
-This demonstration will use Shibboleth SP 3.1.x, Apache 2.4 and the current SSL libraries, and PHP (currently 5.4) to demonstrate the protection of a simple application and passing user attributes to the application.
+This demonstration will use Shibboleth SP 3.1.x, Apache 2.4 and the current SSL libraries, and PHP to demonstrate the protection of a simple application and passing user attributes to the application.

 `$> yum install httpd.x86_64 mod_ssl.x86_64 shibboleth.x86_64 PHP.x86_64 -y`